Minnesota Urban Physician Loan Forgiveness Guidelines

 This is a competitive selection process.
 Selections are made based on suitability for practice as indicated by personal and professional experience and training noted on an application, as well as preference given to those closest to completing their training.
 Preference will be given to applicants who document diverse cultural competencies.
 The number of applicants ORHPC may select for participation varies annually and is contingent upon state funding.

 Participants are required to practice for at least 30 hours per week, for at least 45 weeks per year, for a minimum of three years in an underserved urban community.
 An underserved urban community in Minneapolis or St. Paul is defined by Minnesota statute 144.1501 as a health professional shortage area (HPSA), medically underserved area (MUA), or with medically underserved populations (MUP).
 Use the website from the federal Health Resources and Services Administration (HRSA) to verify that a clinic or facility is in one of these designations.
+Physicians may also qualify if not in a federally designated Health Professional Shortage Area (HPSA) or in a Medically Underserved Area/Population (MUA/P) if providing care to a caseload where at least 25% of clients/patients use state public programs or are receiving sliding fee schedule discounts through a formal sliding fee schedule meeting the standards established by United States Dept. of Health and Human Services under Code of Federal Regulations, title 42, section 51, chapter 303.

 Selected participants shall provide direct patient care hours/client–centered services.
 Hours cannot be fulfilled meeting with providers, process improvement, policy development, supervising, or administering programs.